dojo/dojo/tests/README.md

 This command will attempt to open a tunnel to SauceLabs and run the test suite in all of the browsers defined in `tests/dojo.intern.js`.
 SauceLabs requires an account (SL offers free accounts).
-The Dojo Foundation has an account, but please use your own when running your own tests.
+The JS Foundation has an account, but please use your own when running your own tests.

 ## Writing tests